-tea is so much more than a cup of tea with ice.
+Iced tea is so much more than a cup of tea with ice.
 If you ever tried simply adding ice to brewed tea, you probably noticed it tastes nothing like the drinks from supermarkets, restaurants or coffee shops.
-So, make that taste flavourful rather than watery and mild?
+So, how to make iced tea that taste flavourful rather than watery and mild?
 Here are some simple tips that will help you make the best tasting iced tea at home.

 What makes iced tea good?